atomcorp/themes/README.md

 The [official docs for Windows Terminal](https://github.com/microsoft/terminal/blob/master/doc/user-docs/UsingJsonSettings.md) seem to very thoroughly explain how to change the settings, but essentially:

-- open Window Preview settings
+- open Windows Terminal settings
 - add your chosen theme(s) to `schemes`
 - in `profiles`, find the shell you're using (eg cmd, powershell, ubuntu) and replace `colorScheme` with the name of the theme
 - 🥳